-Walk up the steps to the green lawn on your righto reach this tree.
+Walk up the steps to the green lawn (on your right) to reach this tree.

-This unusual-looking tree is so named for its large, round woody fruits that stick out from the trunk.
-Before the fruits are formed, large yellow flowers that are red on the inside grow directly from the trunk, instead of from new shoots.
+This unusual looking tree is so named for its large round woody fruits that stick out from the trunk.
+Before the fruits are formed, large yellow flowers with red inner sides grow directly from the trunk, instead of from new shoot.
 Trees that exhibit this flowering habit are said to be 'cauliflory' in nature.
 This helps such trees to be pollinated by animals that cannot climb or fly high.